julius-boettger/dotfiles/README.md

 - If (for some reason) you would like to replicate my exact system, see [Installation](#installation)

 # Content overview
 > Note: "Recommended directory" is the path to the directory where the described file (or directory) is usually located.
 This is either just `/etc/dotfiles/`, because this repository is assumed to be there, or another path, where a dotfile will be symlinked.
-See [`nix/pkgs/symlink-dotfiles.nix`](https://github.com/julius-boettger/dotfiles/blob/main/nix/pkgs/symlink-dotfiles.nix) for the script that should create those symlinks.
+See the end of [`nix/configuration.nix`](https://github.com/julius-boettger/dotfiles/blob/main/nix/configuration.nix) for the exact symlinks that are created.

 | File or directory | Recommended directory | Description |
 |-------------------|-----------------------|-------------|